icpc/ccs-specs/Contest_API.md

 GET on a collection will return the collection, and every other method will contain the current (updated) state of the object.

-If a POST, PUT, PATCH would cause any of the following issues it must fail, in addition to any endpoint or type-specific requirements:
+If a POST, PUT, or PATCH would cause any of the following issues it must fail, in addition to any endpoint or type-specific requirements:

 - A PATCH on an `id` that doesn't exist.
 Will return a 404 error code.
 - A PUT or PATCH containing an id that does not match the URL.
 Will return a 409